 The Ultimate Google Analytics – Marketing dictionary

-Every visit in our site / usage of our App, contains some pages and events.
-All of these hits are captured and warped up as a single session
+Every visit to our site/usage of our App contains some pages and events.
+All of these hits are captured and wrapped up as a single session

 User (Unique user)

 Every user that visits our site is counted as a unique user, he may visit us 30 times a month, yet he will be counted as one unique user (with 30 sessions)

 The who/what, this can be a list of countries, traffic source, gender, device and so on

 The how mach, this can be sessions, users, pageviews, events and many more

 Every URL a user views in our site is counted as a pageview, refreshing a page will be counted as another pageview

 Every URL a user views in a session will be counted once, even if he refreshes or returns to the page 10 more times

 Clicking on a button, viewing adding to cart, viewing an Advertisement, all of these are events that may be collected in Google Analytics